 It was music to our ears when we heard that Kricket - the tiny Indian restaurant set up in the shipping containers of Pop Brixton - was opening a bigger place in Soho.
 Inspired by time spent living and working in Mumbai, Kricket is all about seasonal, modern, Indian plates made with British ingredients.
 Order a flurry of colourful dishes served in charming, wonky bowls - top of our agenda is the Keralan fried chicken with curry leaf mayonnaise and pickled mouli and the sexy sounding samphire pakoras with date and tamarind chutney.
 Finish up with a traditional Indian dessert like the carrot halwa with pistachio ice cream and pecans.
+Know what else if absolutely banging here?
+Brunch, cocktails, warming cups of masala chai, life in general.

 You might also be interested in...